ni/measurement-plugin-integration-example-python/README.md

 ### Step 5: Set Up Logging

-- A custom logger (`ni-sequence-logger`) is provided as a package to log the execution results of the sequence.
+- A basic logger (`ni-sequence-logger`) is provided as a package to log the execution results of the sequence.
 - Install this logging package using the command,

  ```bash